Democratic Party of Arkansas

 The Democratic Party of Arkansas is the affiliate of the Democratic Party in the state of Arkansas.
-The current party chair is Grant Tennille.
+The current chair is Col. Marcus Jones.
+Former U.S. president Bill Clinton was born in Arkansas, and served as state governor from 1979 to 1981 and 1983 to 1992.

+Arkansas was historically a Democratic stronghold, voting Democratic in all 23 presidential elections from 1876 through 1964.
+However, in the 21st century the party has seen its electoral power steadily decline in the state.
+Democrats control no statewide or federally elected offices in Arkansas, and have minorities in both chambers of the state legislature.

 History

 Early statehood

 Arkansas began its statehood with a strong Democratic dominance in politics.
 Before Arkansas became a state on June 15, 1836, its politics was dominated by a small group commonly called "The Family" or "The Dynasty" until the American Civil War.
 The founder of this party was James Conway, who was inspired by the death of his older brother, Henry Conway.
 On October 27, 1827, Henry Conway was killed in a duel by Robert Crittenden, a former friend that soon became his political opposition.
 In an act to avenge his brother's death, he formed the first political party of Arkansas, "The Dynasty".
 Many of the members in this group were related by either blood or marriage, and thus it received the name "The Family".
 This group was closely allied with former President Andrew Jackson.

 One of the former major factions of the party is known as the Swamp Democrats, around during the New South period of Democratic dominance in the state, along with their rivals, the Hill Democrats.
 The area of strength for the Swamp Democrats was the flooded timber and marshy areas of eastern Arkansas and the Grand Prairie section of the state.
 This was the region of the slaveholding plantations, and swamp Democrats generally voted in the interests of Arkansas planters and merchants.